leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

 ### Run parameters/settings

-- **Aim:** We have filtered out a number of false positives, however we are failing to call a number of variants (we have a large number of false negatives).
-Therefore we will first try to improve hte variant calling.
-Although the very stringent filtering (very low tranches) reduces the number of false positives, it starts to filter out a number of correctly called variants.
+- **Aim:** Although the very stringent filtering (very low tranches) reduces the number of false positives, it starts to filter out a number of correctly called variants.
 Therefore we will use a more lenient filtering threshold of ... which can be further refined later once the variant calling is improved (the number of false negatives is reduced).
+We are still failing to call a number of variants (we have a large number of false negatives).
+Therefore we will first try to improve the variant calling by passing databases to the `--known-variants` flag in [gatk BaseRecalibrator](https://gatk.broadinstitute.org/hc/en-us/articles/360036898312-BaseRecalibrator) (rule: gatk4_BaseRecalibrator).

+  - [This document](https://gatkforums.broadinstitute.org/gatk/discussion/1247/what-should-i-use-as-known-variants-sites-for-running-tool-x) recommends passing dbSNP, Mills and 1000G indels to BaseRecalibrator (we are currently passing none of these databases to BaseRecalibrator), so pass them we will!
+  - They also recommend passing dbSNP, Mills, hapmap and omni to VariantRecalibrator (currently only Mills and Hapmap are being passed), again, pass them we will!

 - **Pipelines:**
   - [human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) + minimal [vcf_annotation_pipeline](https://github.com/ESR-NZ/vcf_annotation_pipeline) (no annotation)
   - [parabricks germline pipeline](https://www.nvidia.com/en-us/docs/parabricks/germline/)

 - **Inputs human_genomics_pipeline:**
-  - Reference genome: ucsc.hg19.fasta
+  - ucsc.hg19.fasta
-  - dbSNP database: dbsnp_138.hg19.vcf
+  - dbsnp_138.hg19.vcf
+  - :star: Mills_and_1000G_gold_standard.indels.hg19.sites.vcf.gz :star:
+  - :star: 1000G_phase1.indels.hg19.sites.vcf.gz :star:

 - **Inputs vcf_annotation_pipeline:**
-  - Reference genome: ucsc.hg19.fasta
+  - ucsc.hg19.fasta
-  - dbSNP database: dbsnp_138.hg19.vcf
+  - dbsnp_138.hg19.vcf
-  - Hapmap: hapmap_3.3.hg19.sites.vcf.gz
+  - hapmap_3.3.hg19.sites.vcf.gz
-  - Mills: Mills_and_1000G_gold_standard.indels.hg19.sites.vcf.gz
+  - Mills_and_1000G_gold_standard.indels.hg19.sites.vcf.gz
+  - :star: 1000G_omni2.5.hg19.sites.vcf.gz :star:

 - **Inputs for parabricks germline pipeline:**
-  - Reference genome: ucsc.hg19.fasta
+  - ucsc.hg19.fasta
-  - dbSNP database: dbsnp_138.hg19.vcf
+  - dbsnp_138.hg19.vcf

 - **Other settings:**
   - No padding